Terryktee/Terryktee/README.md

 🚀 **Student | AI Enthusiast | Tech Innovator | Founder of Africa Computer Society**

 I'm a student at **National University of Science and Technology**, passionate about **embracing technological change in Africa**.
-My focus is on **Artificial Intelligence, Data Science, and Software Development** to drive innovation across the continent.
+My focus is on **Artificial Intelligence, Data Science, and Game Development** to drive innovation across the continent.

 ---